As we receive repeated questions we will put answers here. Please send questions to us at atlcanqp@gmail.com

 Currently support for ACQP has been created for N1MM (as of March 11, 2025).
 DXLog has also added support for ACQP (as of March 10, 2025). additionally, both Ham2K POLO (KI2D) and World Radio League (WRL) have indicated interest in providing support in their excellent loggers before our contest.

-There will not be support in N3FJP for ACQP this year.
+There will not be support in N3FJP for ACQP.
 We are hopeful future versions of N3FJP will support ACQP and other contests.

 5. How do I get support in N1MM for ACQP